choria-io/website/docs/content/federation/_index.md

 Federations of Collectives combines multiple standalone Collectives into one.
 This improves the operability of large distributed networks and greatly increase the scale achievable.

-Deploying large distributed Collectives can be tricky mainly due to the operation concerns of running a single huge Middleware deployment spanning multiple Data Centres or even Countries.
+Deploying large distributed Collectives can be tricky mainly due to the operation concerns of running a single huge Middleware deployment spanning multiple Data Centers or even Countries.

 In the past there was no choice but to run such a single distributed Middleware deployment.
-With Choria you can divide your network into smaller, managable, parts and use a component called a *Federation Broker* to combine them into a single entity.
-If your network span multiple datacenters Federating your networks using the Federation Broker is recommended.
+With Choria you can divide your network into smaller, manageable, parts and use a component called a *Federation Broker* to combine them into a single entity.
+If your network span multiple data centers Federating your networks using the Federation Broker is recommended.

 ## Topology